RichardVSaasbook/ITCSS5102Phase3/README.md

 ### Running the Code

-First, build the code by typing `build-win` while in the working directory.
+First, build the code by typing `build-win.bat` while in the working directory.
 If everything builds correctly, there should be no errors from the output.

 You can then run the executable by typing `phase3`.